FuelLabs/fuel-specs/specs/tx_format.md

 Note: when signing a transaction, `amount` and `stateRoot` are set to zero.

-Note: when executing a transaction, `amount` and `stateRoot` are set to zero.
+Note: when executing a transaction, `amount` and `stateRoot` are initialized to zero.

 ### OutputChange